Chemistry Licensure Program (6-12)

 - STS 5205 Main Themes in the History of Science and Technology (3 hrs) (Required if not taken as undergraduate)

 EDCI 5744 Tchg in Middle & Secondary School II: Science (3 hrs)

 MAED Comprehensive Exam (electronic portfolio)

 Learn about the full licensure requirements.

-This graduate program leads to licensure in middle and secondary science (biology, grades 6-12).
+This graduate program leads to licensure in middle and secondary science (chemistry, grades 6-12).
 The program includes a field experience in schools during the fall semester and a student teaching internship during the spring semester.
 Graduates of this program will earn a Master of Arts in Education in the College of Liberal Arts and Human Science.